“Did you know that according to a report by the super office about 86% of customers are willing to pay more for a better customer experience?”

 What Is Contextual Marketing?

 With ever-changing customer expectations, it becomes important for businesses to know how Context drives great customer experience.
 In simple words, contextual marketing refers to a form of targeted advertising based on existing preference information.
 This form of marketing provides a specific target audience based on various factors like their search history, recent website browsing activity, devices used, links clicked on, etc. Targeted marketing aims to give targeted audiences what they already have a liking/preference for or what they might be looking for based on their activity.

 For instance – A consumer is browsing on the internet for textbooks, this activity is recorded and is later used by businesses to show them ads based on the book they are searching for, so the next time they open another website they get advertisements for the books that the person previously searched for.

-According to a report from Sizmek about 71% of marketers believe it is challenging to reach out to the right audience while delivering their services and about 87% of marketers plan on using contextual marketing to find new audiences.
+According to a report from Sizmek, about 71% of marketers believe it is challenging to reach out to the right audience while delivering their services and about 87% of marketers plan on using contextual marketing to find new audiences.

-Why is Customer Context Important?
+Why Is Customer Context Important?

 Analysing customer search history and activity enables businesses to better understand what they are looking for.
-Helpdesk ticketing softwares like Kapture enables businesses to engage with the right customers but also increases sales.
+Helpdesk ticketing software like Kapture enables businesses to engage with the right customers but also increases sales.
 This makes customers feel understood.